Bonderman Travel Fellowship

 • engage in extended travel with an organized group while carrying out the obligations of the fellowship.

-Additionally, these fellowships should introduce students to cultures, peoples, and areas of the world with which they are not familiar, therefore:
+These fellowships should introduce students to cultures, peoples, and areas of the world with which they are not familiar, therefore:

 • travel to highly westernized/developed areas (including Europe, Canada, Australia, New Zealand) is not competitive;